How to Create Large Files in Linux and macOS 1GB 10GB 100GB 1TB

 How to create large files quickly in Linux and macOS

-There are many ways to create large files with random content, but we will focus on the dd command in this blog post.
+There are many ways to create large files with random content, but we will focus on the dd and truncate commands in this blog post.

 dd if=/dev/zero of=1gbfile.bin bs=1G count=1